-Recurrent seminars in the ASCA program are the ASCA Theory Seminar, the Cross Media Seminar, the ASCA Cities Seminar, and the Philosophy and Public Affairs colloquium.
+Recurrent seminars in the ASCA program are the ASCA Theory Seminar, the ASCA Cities Seminar, and other seminars.

 Organized by Esther Peeren and Jaap Kooijman.
 Coordinated by Eloe Kingma, email@example.com | Participants of the Theory Seminar will become acquainted with current practices in cultural analysis and learn how to integrate them in their own work.